iamdual/sonic/README.md

 # Sonic
-A flexible web framework for PHP >= 8.0.
+A performance-first and flexible web framework for PHP >= 8.0.

 ### Features